prakashlab/octopi-driver-board/README.md

 - Planes: `ODSv<Octopi Driver Stack version>-<board type name code>-<specific design name code>`
 - Peripheral boards and daughter boards: `<board type name code>-<specific design name code>`

 Each directory has a short README describing the contents of the directory.
 All boards are designed in KiCad.
 Only the most recent version of each board is included at the HEAD of the repository; older versions of boards are tagged on Git and archived in this repository's Github Releases.
+You can review the design files without KiCad, by viewing [this project on CADLab.io](https://cadlab.io/project/23992).

 Templates are provided as starters to copy for creating new boards.
 For more information, refer to [ODSv1.0.0-BT/README.md](ODSv1.0.0-BT/README.md).